 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
-Purchasing through these links won’t cost you anything extra, but I will earn a small percentage that will go to help support and maintain this site and its free content.
+Purchasing through these links won’t cost you anything extra.
 Thanks!

 Measure herbs and berries into a glass jar and seal.
 Shake well to mix.

-- Steep 1 tablespoon of herbal tea mix in 12 ounces of boiling water.
+Steep 1 tablespoon of herbal tea mix in 12 ounces of boiling water.

-- When steeped, stir in a drop or two (or three) of raw, local honey.
+When steeped, stir in a drop or two (or three) of raw, local honey.

-- Serve warm or chilled.
+Serve warm or chilled.

-- Recipe makes about a cup of herbal tea blend, which makes about 16 cups of herbal tea.
+This recipe makes about a cup of herbal tea blend, which makes about 16 cups of herbal tea.